cloudfoundry/cloud_controller_ng/README.md

 get picked up and moved to a branch on a refactored Cloud Controller repo.
 This will let us keep the history for the old and new Cloud Controller in a single repo.

+## File a Bug

+To file a bug against Cloud Foundry Open Source and its components, sign up and use our bug tracking system: [http://cloudfoundry.atlassian.net](http://cloudfoundry.atlassian.net)